A Socio-Political Model of Lies in Russia

 DOWNLOAD EBOOK

-This book examines Russian public opinion, culture and society in the context of the lies, liars and untruths consistent with, but not exclusive to, the rule of
+This book is written to examine Russian public opinion, culture and society in the context of the lies, liars and untruths consistent with, but not exclusively

 The Soviet System